 Cons

-If your startup is growing fast and you realize the need for more online protection, Perimeter 81 is a great option.
+Check Point's SASE platform (formerly Perimeter 81) has evolved into a comprehensive security solution designed specifically for businesses.
+If your startup is growing fast and you realize the need for enterprise-grade online protection, Check Point is a great option.
 The service is designed for businesses of all sizes and features a simple-to-use interface.

-Perimeter 81 doesn't just offer calling opportunities, but it's very easy to set up and use for companies that haven't used a VPN connection or set one up before.
+Check Point doesn't just offer scaling opportunities, but it's very easy to set up and use for companies that haven't used a VPN connection or set one up before.
+The browser-based access means users can connect to authorized applications with just a click after logging in.

 Pricing